gobley/gobley/docs/docs/tutorial.md

    Let's see what each plugin does:

     - `dev.gobley.cargo` builds and links the Rust library to the Kotlin application.
     - `dev.gobley.uniffi` generates the bindings using UniFFI.
-The `uniffi {}` block is to configure binding generation options.
-Since we used `generateFromLibrary()` this time, the bindings will be generated automatically from the Rust library.
     - `org.jetbrains.kotlin.plugin.atomicfu` is to use atomic types used by the bindings.

 We're now ready to code both in Rust and Kotlin!
 Press the **Sync Now** button to make the IDE